Peter Skaarup

-Peter Skaarup (born 1 May 1964) is a Danish politician, is currently serving as a member of the Folketing for Copenhagen.
+Peter Skaarup (born 1 May 1964) is a Danish politician who currently serves as a member of the Folketing for Copenhagen.
 Skaarup has served in the Danish Folketing since 11 March 1998, was deputy chairman from 1998 to 2012, and was parliamentary leader for the Danish People's Party from 27 September 2012 to June 2022.

 Background

 Skaarup grew up in the Aarhus suburb Brabrand.
 His father was the retired photo technician Hans Skaarup and former member of Folketing Birthe Skaarup.
 He graduated from Aarhus Cathedral School in 1982 and then worked as technical consultant for the Danish railway's travel division from 1986 to 1990.
 Skaarup is married to the veterinary nurse Therese Skaarup.

 Political career

 In 1990 Skaarup also became party secretary of the political party Fremskridtspartiet but in 1995 he left to help co-found Dansk Folkeparti where he worked as secretary chief until 1998.
 By the end of the 1990s he also became a member of a number of organizations such as Østerbro local council, Dansk Udenrigspolitisk Institut, Copenhagen Capacity, Københavns Borgerrepræsentation, Danish People's Party board and been a board member of Ørestadsselskabet.

 Skaarup was elected to Folketinget at the 1998 Danish general election and from 1998 to 2012 he was the vice-chairman of the Danish People's Party.
 He has been the president of the Folketinget's Committee for Law and vice-chairman of Folketinget's Committee for Transportation.
 Skaarup was for a number of years the official speaker on issues related to foreigners and immigrants, before he became speaker of law.
+In 2022 he left the Danish People's Party, and instead joined the Denmark Democrats, becoming the party's first MP.